|

 Child with Language Impairment Sits at the Front

-This is an old chestnut and is probably listed on many 'classroom strategies' info sheets that
+This is an old favourite and is listed on 'classroom strategies' info sheets that speech pathologists hand out to teachers.

 And it does make sense in that if you follow this advice then the the child with language impairment won't be at the back of the room